Savings Growth Calculator

 What is a Savings Growth Calculator?

 A Savings Growth Calculator projects the future value of your savings by factoring in an initial investment, regular monthly contributions, an annual interest rate, investment duration, and compounding frequency.
-It illustrates the power of compound interest, showing your final balance and total interest earned over time.
+It shows your final balance, total interest earned, and a year-by-year breakdown.

 How does compounding frequency impact savings growth?